calpoly-iandunn/csc473/lectures/10-anti-aliasing.md

 For example, this means that if we cast four rays for a given pixel, and two of the rays hit a purple sphere while two rays hit the black background, the resulting color would be 50% black and 50% purple (i.e. dark purple).

-Recall that originally our determintion of camera space coordinates from pixel coordinates looked like this:
+Recall that originally our determination of camera space coordinates from pixel coordinates looked like this:

 $$ U_s = -{1 \over 2} + \frac{i + {1 \over 2}}{w} $$